litestar-org/litestar/docs/lib/usage/plugins/tortoise-orm.rst

 To use the :class:`TortoiseORMPlugin <.contrib.tortoise_orm.TortoiseORMPlugin>`
 import it and pass it to the :class:`Starlite <starlite.app.Starlite>` class:

+An example of a Starlite app using the Tortoise ORM plugin with computed fields and relations:

 .. code-block:: python

    from typing import cast